After creating an API, you can manage API versions and change API owners. This topic describes how to manage APIs.

 Version Number

-Manage API Version
+Manage API versions

 Area | Description |

-①API Name | Displays the name of the current API. |
+①API name | Displays the name of the current API. |

-②List Area | Displays the version number, version status, creator, and update time information. |
+②List area | Displays the version number, version status, creator, and update time. |

-③Operation Area | Different operations are supported for different status versions.
+③Operation area | Different operations are supported for versions in different states.

-Operation details are as follows:
+The operations are described as follows:

 |